thedoggybrad/WindowsPEBasicEnhanced/README.md

 #### Easter Egg Alert🐰
 Look closely at the wallpaper!
+It's not the default Windows PE wallpaper.
+Learn how I have done it by going to the section named "Steps to replicate it yourself"

 # Windows PE Basic Enhanced